publicsamples/Oi-Grandad/oi grandad/Documentation/GranularPostCommitTaskList.md

 - this should be isolated as a dedicated playback option so the existing punchier / loop-like behaviour remains available

+Current status:

+- the first cloud-mode implementation has been parked
+- playback preset slot 6 currently falls back to the stable loop baseline
+- `CloudAmount` is intentionally inert until the mode is redesigned from first principles

 ## 10. Keep the "one useful behaviour per control" discipline

 The chat repeatedly converged on a better design rule: